Over recent years, we have seen more and more properties affected by flooding during periods of significant rain.

 If you are travelling through areas affected by flooding, please follow this advice:

-- Don’t drive through standing water – as well as the water damaging your car, there may be hazards under the water you can’t see.
+- Don’t drive through standing water – as well as the water damaging your car, there may be hazards under the water you can’t see, or it may be a lot deeper than you realise.
 If you see a sign to say that the road is closed due to flooding, remember the sign is there for a reason.
 Don’t try to drive through or you might get stuck.

 - If you are driving a larger vehicle, do not go through flood water at speed as this creates a ‘bow wave’ that can then cause flooding to adjacent properties.